patternfly/patternfly-org/packages/v4/patternfly-docs/content/accessibility/card/card.md

 To implement an accessible PatternFly **card**:

 - Provide an accessible name for the card via the `aria-label` or `aria-labelledby` attribute.
-- If a card contains other PatternFly components, ensure those components follow their own accessibility documentation.
+- Ensure any other PatternFly components within a card follow their own accessibility documentation.
+- Place a set of multiple cards inside of a list container, with a list item wrapped around each card.
-- If there are multiple related cards in a group and there is no other surrounding context, place them inside of a container that has its own accessible name via the `aria-label` attribute.
+- Give a card list container its own accessible name via the `aria-label` attribute if there is no other surrounding context.

 ## Testing